ICTU/quality-time/docs/USAGE.md

 > You can either use your canonical LDAP name as username or your LDAP user id.
 Please contact your system administrator if you don't know your LDAP credentials.

 After hitting "Submit" you should be logged in.
 The menu bar shows your username.
+If you have a [Gravatar](https://gravatar.com), it will be shown next to your username.

 ![Logged in screenshot](screenshots/menubar_logged_in.png)